 You can watch “Tiger King” on Netflix as it is a Netflix original series.

 Dexter is a brilliant man who both solves and commits crimes.
 Even though the show is about catching killers, the main character is secretly a killer himself, which brings even more intensity to the drama.

 “House of Cards” is a revenge story of a politician who was denied a job that he was promised in the past.
-This drama is still ongoing and is one of the most popular shows in the US.
+While this drama was still running, it was one of the most popular shows in the US.

 It is rated for mature audiences and has a complex plot about politics.
-You can learn phrases and words about the government from this show, such as “Secretary of State,” which is the person in charge of relationships with other countries.
+You can learn phrases and words about the government from this show, such as “Secretary of State,” which is the term for the person in charge of relationships with other countries.

 The show involves drug rings (people involved in making, selling and buying drugs), crime and the struggles of illness.
-The show has won over twenty TV awards.
-The show is rated for mature audiences, and you can learn science terms and modern English slang.
+The show has won over 20 TV awards.
+It is rated for mature audiences, and you can learn science terms and modern English slang.